Video Job Interview Tips for Landing Your New Job

-To make sure everything is running smoothly, practice the interview with a friend.
+To ensure everything is running smoothly, practice the interview with a friend.
 This way, you will discover any problems beforehand and have time to solve them.

 Tip #2: Dress for success

-Wear neutral colors and materials that look neat even when you are sitting down.
-Avoid bright colors and designs as well as too much jewelry, as this may look messy and distracting.
-Also, make sure your hair is not blocking your face, and your face looks well put together.
+Wear neutral colors and materials that look neat even when sitting down.
+Avoid bright colors and designs and too much jewelry, as this may look messy and distracting.
+Also, make sure your hair is not blocking your face and your face looks well put together.

 To make sure you look put together, ask your friend for feedback during your trial video job interview.

 Much like with an in-person interview, it is always better to be early.
 Be prepared and log into the platform five minutes early.
 To ensure you know what to say, keep a copy of your resume close by.
 Moreover, you can write down notes on what you want to mention or questions about the position.
 Avoid reading from your notebook, but rather keep your points as a reminder of what you want to touch on.

 As for any interview, think of your answers to common interview questions ahead of time.
 Expect questions such as: